 - November 29, 1972

-Jamal Mashburn was born November 29, 1972 in New York City to Bobby, a former heavyweight boxer and New York City police officer, and Helen Mashburn.
+Jamal Mashburn was born November 29, 1972, in New York City to Bobby, a former heavyweight boxer and New York City police officer, and Helen Mashburn.
 Growing up playing basketball, he pretended to be Magic Johnson.
 He played high school basketball at Cardinal Hayes High School in The Bronx.
 Mashburn learned the game at Rucker Park, just a block away from where he grew up.
-He averaged 26.3 points, 10.5 rebounds and 4.3 assists per game his senior year and led team to the Catholic High School championship with 18 points, 7 rebounds, 4 assists and 2 steals while playing “point forward.”
+He averaged 26.3 points, 10.5 rebounds, and 4.3 assists per game his senior year and led his team to the Catholic High School championship with 18 points, 7 rebounds, 4 assists, and 2 steals while playing “point forward.”
 Cardinal Hayes defeated All Hallows—USA Today’s preseason No. 2 team—52-46 for the title to capture its first championship in 46 years. ln the three championship games, he scored 73 points, had 28 rebounds, and dished out 13 assists to earn MVP honors.
 Cardinal Hayes lost in the semifinals of the state championships to eventual champ Grady where he ended his senior year with 22 points and nine rebounds.
 Named Player of the Year for New York by Newsday and was first-team All-New York by the New York Daily News and the New York Post.
-He scored a career high 40 points against LaSalle High.
+He scored a career-high 40 points against LaSalle High.
 Mashburn is the all-time leading scorer in Cardinal Hayes.
 He was a Second-team Parade All-American and Mr. New York Basketball in 1990.

 Nicknamed “The Monster Mash,” he was the single most important Wildcat in the post-probation era.
 He displayed plenty of courage by choosing to buck the odds and sign on with the scandal-scarred Wildcats.
 Had he not done so, the resurrection of UK’s basketball program would have taken much longer.
 He was the athlete, the complete basketball player that Rick Pitino needed to help kick start the program and the recruiting process.
 He could score, pass, rebound and defend.
 He scored 1,843 points – currently 6th best in UK history – although he only played in 98 games as a Wildcat.
 He was a consensus All-America pick in 1993.